solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 - Ensure that corporate firewalls do not block outbound connections to port 3306.

 - Use a fully qualified domain name instead of an IP address in connection strings.

+  This is especially important with MySQL Single Server instances, which use gateways to route incoming requests to database servers.
+It is possible to use the gateway public IP address in your applications.
+However, as Microsoft plans to [retire older gateways](https://docs.microsoft.com/azure/mysql/concepts-connectivity-architecture#azure-database-for-mysql-gateway-ip-addresses), you are responsible for updating the gateway IP address in your applications.
+It is less error-prone to work with the FQDN.

 - Use [Azure Network Watcher](https://docs.microsoft.com/azure/network-watcher/network-watcher-monitoring-overview) to debug traffic flows in virtual networks.
 Note that it does not support PaaS services, but it is still a useful tool for IaaS configurations
   - Network Watcher works well with other networking utilities, like the Unix `traceroute` tool